pegasus17717/pegasus17717/README.md

 -How to get into top universities in the USA & UK -Crafting personal statement and college application strategy -Turning a vague idea into a data-backed, presentable project

+🎬 Fun Fact: I’m a huge fan of movies and video games Whether it’s getting lost in a great film or diving into an immersive game world, I love exploring stories and ideas through visual and interactive media.
+It’s my favorite way to relax, recharge, and sometimes even find inspiration for creative projects!

 Education Background:

 🏆 High School Valedictorian